cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/labs/bundle-management.md

 In this lab we will create a Jenkins Pipeline to automatically update our controllers' configuration bundles whenever any changes are committed to the GitHub branch for the controller's configuration bundle.

-1. Navigate to the `configuration-bundles` repository in your workshop GitHub Organization.
+1. Navigate to the `ops-controller` repository in your workshop GitHub Organization.
 2. Next click on the **Add file** button and then select **Create new file**. ![Create new file in GitHub](github-create-new-file.png?width=50pc)
 3. On the next screen name the new file `Jenkinsfile` and enter the following contents:
 ```yaml